An intimate portrait of a contemporary Australian icon.

 Today Li lives in Brisbane with his wife and children, where he is Artistic Director of the Queensland Ballet.
 His story of resilience and determination continues, influenced by his passion for dance and strong family values.

 The inspiring story of Li Cunxin has been translated into a best-selling novel and award-winning film.
-This world-first exhibition is an opportunity for audiences to intimately discover both his moving personal narrative and his remarkable artistic achievements.
-The exhibition also brings audiences up to date with Li’s life in Brisbane today and the extraordinary impact he continues to have on the lives of so many within and outside the dance community.
+This world-first exhibition was an opportunity for audiences to intimately discover both his moving personal narrative and his remarkable artistic achievements.
+The exhibition also brought audiences up to date with Li’s life in Brisbane and the extraordinary impact he continues to have on the lives of so many within and outside the dance community.

 Featuring never-before-seen interviews of Li’s family and colleagues from the ballet world, original objects and documents from Li’s personal archives, and footage of Li at the height of his career.